uzak/101/js_procedural_prog.md

 > Math.pow(5, 2) - 10/2
 20
 ```
 * Statement does something without producing a value.
-In javascript this means the value `undefined` is produced.
+In Javascript this means the value `undefined` is produced.
 ```js
 > let result            // introduce a new variable without assigning it a value undefined